 If the current token type matches the stop opcode, the interpreter knows that it is finished.
-This simplicity is the reason why this opcode was introduced, as explained above.
+This simplicity is the reason why this opcode was introduced, as mentioned above.

 More interestingly is the case, where the current token corresponds to an index to either the variable matrix, or the parameter matrix.
 In this case, the token's value is important.
 To access one of these matrices, the correct starting index of the set must first be calculated.
 As previously explained, information about the dimensions of the data is lost during transfer.
 At this stage, the kernel only knows the index of the first element of either matrix, which set to use for this evaluation, and the index of the value within the current set.
 However, the boundaries of these sets are unknown.
 Therefore, the additionally transferred data about the dimensions is used in this step to calculate the index of the first element in each set.
-With this calculated index and the index stored in the token, the correct value can be loaded.
+With this calculated index and the index stored in the token, the correct value can be loaded by adding the token value to the index of the first element of the set.
 After the value has been loaded, it is pushed to the top of the stack for later use.